Healing Defective Traces

 (blue dotted line) has been performed reusing the prediction of this initial

-fitting in the interval [xstart_reuse
+fitting in the interval [xstart_reuse, xstop_reuse].
+The resampling

 parameter indicates that 20 intermediate points (magenta filled circles) are